endonend/Hains-Point/readme.md

 [My site](https://endonend.micro.blog) currently uses this theme, if you'd like to see it in action.

 ## How to install
 Hain's Point for Micro.blog is freely available to members of Micro.blog.
 Log into your account, choose Plugins in your settings, click on Find Plug-ins, and choose to install Hain's Point as your theme.

+Note: This theme was built and tested with Hugo 0.54.
+Make sure that is set on your Micro.blog Design settings page.
+If you installed via plug-in, the Custom Theme on that page should be set to None.

 Once installed, visit the theme's Settings screen to customize for your site.
 Settings available: